rust-lang/reference/src/tokens.md

 r[lex.token.str-c.edition2021]
 > [!EDITION-2021]
 > C string literals are accepted in the 2021 edition or later.
-In earlier additions the token `c""` is lexed as `c ""`.
+In earlier editions the token `c""` is lexed as `c ""`.

 r[lex.token.str-c-raw]
 #### Raw C string literals